Basilica of St. Joseph Proto-Cathedral: Diocese of Bardstown

 The Diocese of Bardstown was erected into an Episcopal See April 8, 1808 by the Holy See.
 This diocese was the first inland diocese in the United States.
 The primal see or proto-Diocese of the United States, the Diocese of Baltimore, was subdivided into the dioceses of Boston, New York, Philadelphia, and Bardstown (Baltimore becoming the Archdiocese of Baltimore).

 The See of the diocese of Bardstown was moved to Louisville in 1841, and St. Joseph's was replaced as Cathedral by St. Louis Church (now the Cathedral of the Assumption) on Fifth Street in Downtown Louisville.
 St. Joseph's therefore became the "proto" or first cathedral.
 The Diocese of Louisville was elevated to Archdiocese in 1939.

 In 1995, the Holy See honored the proto-cathedral by naming retired Bishop Charles G. Maloney the Titular Bishop of Bardstown.
 Maloney died on April 30, 2006.
 He was succeeded by Bishop Daniel E. Thomas on June 8, 2006.

+James Massa became the third Titular Bishop of Bardstown in 2015.